 Find out how trout compared to bass in my recent article, Trout vs Bass – What’s The Difference?
 Let’s Compare.

 Brook Trout Health Benefits

-Brook trout provides 278 mg and brown trout 277 mg of phosphorus per four ounces.
+Brook trout provides 278 mg of phosphorus per four ounces.
 Phosphorus has been shown in studies to may help the following: